ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     | Verification code:
     ~~~

-    Notice the **Access denied** line between the two `Keyboard-interactive authentication prompts`.
+    Notice the `Access denied` line between the two `Keyboard-interactive authentication prompts`.
 No matter that you input the correct TOTP verification code every time, the server will reject your request.
-On the other hand, if you try to connect authenticating with a SSH key pair, you'll see a different message.
+On the other hand, if you try to connect authenticating with a SSH key pair, you will see a different message:

     ~~~sh
     Using username "root".